-Fiscal Year Ended Variance (U.S. dollars in thousands) December 31, 2022 December 31, 2021 Dollar Percent Selling, general and administrative expenses \$777,403 \$757,237 \$20,166 2.7%
+Fiscal Year Ended Variance (U.S. dollars in thousands) cember 31, 2022 De cember 31, 2021 Dollar Percent • Selling, general and administrative expenses \$ 777.403 \$ 757.237 \$ 20.166 2.7 7%

-SG&A expenses for the year ended December 31, 2022 increased by \$20.1 million compared to the prior year.
+SG&A expenses for the year ended December 31, 2022 increased by \$20.2 million compared to the prior year.
 The increase in SG&A was primarily due to a \$17.2 million increase from business acquisitions, a \$12.6 million increase related to investments in future growth and general increases in operating costs, a \$9.0 million increase in incentives, a \$6.2 million increase in transaction related costs primarily related to business acquisition activity, and a \$4.8 million increase in compensation costs related to equity-based awards.
 These increases were partially offset by a \$25.0 million decrease in intangible asset amortization primarily related to the drop-off in intangible asset amortization from the Company's older acquisitions offset by intangible amortization from the Company's more recent acquisitions and a reduction in the Company's liability insurance costs of \$4.6 million.